mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ## [Power Flow Update](@id DCPowerFlowUpdateManual)
-An advanced methodology involves users establishing the `DcPowerFlow` type just once.
-After this initial setup, users can integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the `DcPowerFlow` type.
+For advanced workflows, users can create the `DcPowerFlow` type once.
+They can then integrate new branches and generators and modify buses, branches, and generators without recreating the `DcPowerFlow` type.
 This is particularly beneficial when the previously computed nodal matrix factorization can be reused.

-Let us now revisit our defined `PowerSystem` and `DcPowerFlow` types:
+Now revisit the defined `PowerSystem` and `DcPowerFlow` types:
 ```@example DCPowerFlowSolution
 using JuliaGrid # hide
 @default(unit) # hide